 Well, that’s exactly what I’m going to help you with today.
 In this article, I’ll break down what you should most be looking at feature-wise in finding a quality record player with speakers, while also factoring in a modest budget.
 I’ll then recommend a few record players that I think fit the bill, and provide you with what I think their pros and cons are in terms of what they offer you value-wise.

-Below, please use the interactive table that showcases a variety of quality, affordable turntables (with speakers) that are popular on today’s market.
+Below, please use the interactive table that showcases a variety of the most affordable record players with speakers on today’s market.

 |Crosley CR6249A Keepsake||$||★★★||USB Enabled for Mac & PC|

 |Audio-Technica AT-LP60USB||$||★★★★||Convert Vinyl to CD or MP3|

 |Innovative Technology ITVS-750||$||★★★||Record Vinyl & Cassettes to CD|

 |Crosley CR8005C||$||★★★||33/45/78 RPM Speeds|

 Pronounced “dead” in the late eighties/early nineties (obsoleted by the far more sexy and “advanced” digital formats like CDs and later MP3s), vinyl has made a dramatic and unexpected come back in recent years.
 Storefronts as diverse as Urban Outfitters, Target, Amazon and eBay reflect this surging customer demand, each filled with a wide variety of choices for both nostalgic audiophiles and a new generation of newcomers to the hobby.